top of page

 • Pussytoes - my favorite lawn plant (6th picture).
 Interesting foliage and early blooms popular with Azure butterflies.
 Host plant for Painted and American Lady butterflies.
 Full to part shade (a bit of sun needed).
 I suggest mowing around the flowers in the spring in order to enjoy the spring butterflies.
 The stalks disappear once flowering is done.
 If you see leaves clumped together with silk, those are the butterfly caterpillars hiding from predators during the day.

-• Pennsylvania, Ivory, or Longstalk Sedge - they look like grass but they have interesting flowers if allowed to bloom in spring.
+• Pennsylvania, Ivory, Necklace, or Longstalk Sedge - they look like grass but they have interesting flowers if allowed to bloom in spring.
 Part to full shade.
-Ivory and Pennsylvania prefer dryer soil and part shade, and Longstalk prefers medium to moist and full shade.
+Ivory and Pennsylvania prefer dryer soil and part shade, while Necklace and Longstalk prefers medium to moist and full shade.
 If you have a preference, let us know in the notes or email when ordering!

 • Updated